defagos/CoconutKit/README.markdown

 ### Credits

-If you enjoy the library, [hortis](http://www.hortis.ch/) and I would sincerely love being credited somewhere in your application, for example on some about page.
+If you enjoy the library, I would sincerely love being credited somewhere in your application, for example on some about page.
 Thanks for your support!

 ### How can I discover CoconutKit components?